 It’s a fascinating biological phenomenon.
 Your head hurts, your mouth is dry and there’s a weird bruise in a surprising place.
 It takes all the strength you have just to reach over and slap the alarm clock against the wall, repeatedly, until you finally throw back the covers and stagger out of bed, weeping quietly.
-You completely ignore the person lying on the other side of the mattress, because you can’t remember their name right now.
+You completely ignore the person lying on the other side of the mattress, because you can’t remember their name right now, even though that person has been there for 20 years.
 It’ll come to you later.

 2. Despite your best intentions, you never got around to doing any laundry over the weekend.

 So now your wardrobe options are completely uninspiring, consisting mostly of things you haven’t worn since Clinton was in office, faded t-shirts with exclamatory slogans that could lead to your dismissal at work, and a certain leather outfit you bought during a lusty moment coming home from the wine festival in Grapevine.
 (The sad little price tag is still on it.)

 My personal clothing dilemma this morning led to the donning of a questionable pair of slacks that technically no longer fit me.
 I did not let this stop the show, sucking in my gut as I struggled valiantly to conquer the demon fabric.
 Fastening the top button resulted in the pleats at the front committing suicide in a frenzy of ripped thread, and a firm tug on the zipper led to my instant sterilization.
 But I got the damn pants on.

 Of course, walking became a challenge after that point, as I hobbled from room to room, taking tiny baby steps while the sounds of structural stress filled the air.
 And actually sitting down was out of the question.
 Once I got to work, I just leaned against my chair and used a plastic fork to reach the keyboard.